Konkrad/drupal-devcontainer-sample-project/README.md

 | This repo reset with each release, commits reflect the steps taken.

-Refer to the [Wiki](https://github.com/alchatti/drupal-devcontainer-sample-project/wiki) tab of this repo
+Refer to the [Wiki](https://github.com/alchatti/drupal-devcontainer-:sample-project/wiki) tab of this repo

 ## Log
 - 2023MARCH01: Update to Drupal 10

+How to:
+drush upwd admin newpassword